-For IMMA Outdoors, a newly commissioned project, titled Y O U N G F O S S I L, with the collaborative arts practice Forerunner, will bring bespoke seating and convivial gathering structures to IMMA’s grounds.
 Forerunner’s projects often play to the inherent use value, aesthetics and evolution of the materials and environments they work with.
-Embodied in Y O U N G F O S S I L’s materiality and making-process is a prompt for wider discussions relating to the politics of housing, ecology, consumption and the environment.
-From the millions of years it takes for fossilisation to occur to the 25-year lifespan of modern dwellings, Forerunner’s work criticises notions of material permanence.
+Embodied in Y O U N G F O S S I L’s materiality and making-process is a prompt for wider discussions relating to the politics of housing, ecology, consumption and the environment; from the millions of years it takes for fossilization to occur, to the 25-year lifespan of modern dwellings, Forerunner’s work criticises notions of material permanence.

 After graduating together in 2011/12 and supporting one another in different projects over several years, Forerunner began to work together officially in 2016.
 Their collaborations include architecturally interrogating Fine Art and specific objects built for, or against a function.
 In their separate practices, they are interested in the history of art practices and the fabrication and creation process used or deemed usable as an artist.
 Combined, their practice presents an ambitious interrogation of objects, environments and uses.
 Working with everyday or commonplace materials lends the works a familiarity while allowing them the freedom to be re-examined in a new and unfamiliar context.
 This methodology often ends in work whose emphasis is on its production values, be they self-made or factory finished, and a focus on the work’s overall coherent composition.